Indonesia

 The primary objective of the pilot phase was to implement the RFCx Guardian system in the Mudiak Baduo Landscape to:

-• Start the process of building local capacity for using the system for interventions and incident reporting.
+Start building local capacity to use the system for interventions and incident reporting.

 Implementation

-Installation: A total of twelve RFCx Guardians were manufactured, assembled, and installed—three in each of the four village forests.
+Installation: A total of 12 RFCx Guardians were manufactured, assembled, and installed - three in each of the four village forests.

-Mapping: The RFCx team worked closely with KKI Warsi and the VFGs for on-site hot-zone mapping to select strategic Guardian locations.
+Mapping: The RFCx team worked closely with KKI Warsi and the VFGs to conduct on-site hot-zone mapping and select strategic Guardian locations.

-Equipment: RFCx handed over twenty new Huawei phones (including 12 Huawei Mate Pros) for VFG use of the Ranger Application and a DELL laptop to KKI Warsi for the Dashboard and Alert Management System.
+Equipment: RFCx handed over 20 new Huawei phones (including 12 Huawei Mate Pros) for VFG use of the Ranger Application, and a Dell laptop to KKI Warsi for the Dashboard and Alert Management System.

 Training: Extensive training was provided to VFGs on the features of the RFCx Ranger Mobile Application (real-time push alerts, GPS patrol mapping, incident reporting) and to KKI Warsi on the web-based Dashboard and tools (for report generation, alert review, and training the Artificial Intelligence model).

-Technology Fine-tuning: The sensitivity of the Guardians was set to high to maximize monitoring range, necessitating a formal review and categorization process to filter false positive alerts and enhance the accuracy of the machine learning model.
+Technology Fine-tuning: The sensitivity of the Guardians was set too high to maximize the monitoring range, necessitating a formal review and categorization process to filter out false-positive alerts and enhance the accuracy of the machine learning model.

-Protection: The project successfully installed the Guardian network, aiding in the monitoring and protection of the four village forests, covering an area of 13,584 Ha.
+Protection: The project successfully installed the Guardian network, aiding in monitoring and protecting the four village forests, covering 13,584 Ha.

-Real-time Detection: The new system demonstrated its immediate value by capturing live chainsaw alerts during training and facilitating the documentation of a recently logged area by the KKI Warsi team, which was then filed as an incident report.
+Real-time Detection: The new system demonstrated its immediate value by capturing live chainsaw alerts during training and facilitating the KKI Warsi team's documentation of a recently logged area, which was then filed as an incident report.

-Data Archiving: The installed devices are currently collecting hundreds of hours of data monthly, with a total of 9,556 hours of data collected and added to the audio ark to date.
+Data Archiving: The installed devices are currently collecting hundreds of hours of data monthly, with a total of 9,556 hours added to the audio ark to date.

 Community Support: The VFGs were highly engaged throughout the installation process, leading to a strong sense of ownership and accountability.

-Institutional Buy-in: The data gathered has empowered KKI Warsi to prepare presentations for district police, Forest Management Units, and the Provincial Forest Agency to secure support for the real-time response process and for a broader deployment of the technology.
+Institutional Buy-in: The data gathered has empowered KKI Warsi to prepare presentations for the district police, Forest Management Units, and the Provincial Forest Agency to secure support for the real-time response process and broader deployment of the technology.

 Public Awareness: The project received extensive media coverage facilitated by Google, Huawei, and the New York Times, with over 40 articles expected in total.